 What Is Faulty Electrical Equipment?
 (Definition + Examples)

-Faulty electrical equipment refers to devices, wiring, or systems that no longer function safely.
-These issues pose hazards to people and property.
+Faulty electrical equipment refers to devices, wiring, or systems that are no longer functioning properly.
+These failures can lead to serious risks, such as electrical shocks, fires, and property damage.

-Common examples include power points that spark, appliances that overheat, circuit breakers that trip frequently, and wires with visible copper.
+Common examples include power points that spark, appliances that overheat, circuit breakers that trip frequently, and wiring with visible damage.

 What Are 7 Signs of Faulty Electrical Equipment?

-We must recognise the early signs of electrical failure to avoid serious consequences.
+Recognising the early signs of electrical failure is key to avoiding dangerous consequences.
+Watch out for:

-1. Flickering lights, which indicate circuit or wiring instability.
+• Flickering lights: This may indicate circuit or wiring instability.

 What Are 3 Dangers of Ignoring Electrical Faults?